 You can think of bile as dish soap with 2 key properties.

-#1 The purpose of bile in the digestive process is to emulsify fats in the diet so that they can be further broken down by pancreatic enzymes and absorbed.
+#1 The purpose of bile in the digestive process is to emulsify fats from the diet.
+Dietary fats can then be further broken down by pancreatic enzymes and absorbed.
 Bile also helps with the absorption of the fat-soluble vitamins A, D, E, K.

-While there are other underlying causes of SIBO as well, it is crucial to take low bile flow into consideration and look at the body from a holistic approach.
+There are many underlying causes of SIBO.
+But it is crucial to take low bile flow into consideration and look at the body from a holistic approach.
 The antimicrobial properties of bile are huge for inhibiting small intestinal bacterial overgrowth.

 Using ox bile for SIBO in conjunction with the phosphatidylcholine were the two supplements that I used to kick my SIBO.
 It makes sense though when you think about it.
-Instead of using all sorts of antimicrobial supplements you can just support your antimicrobial defences by providing bile flow support.
-The reason why Ox bile works for reducing SIBO is due to the antimicrobial factors of using external bile as well.
+Instead of using all sorts of antimicrobial supplements, you can just support your antimicrobial defenses by providing bile flow support.

-Know that if low bile flow and production are one of the primary underlying causes of SIBO for you then you may experience a die-off reaction when these supplements are used which means go slow.
+If low bile flow is one of the primary underlying causes of SIBO for you then you may experience a die-off reaction.
 Hitting the nail on the head can cause a die-off reaction.
 This means to go slow with the supplements.